websightful/django-paddle-subscriptions-docs/src/index.md

 ## How does it work?

-You will need a seller's account at Paddle and your business and SaaS domains approved (that might take about two weeks).
+You will need a seller's account at Paddle and your business and SaaS domains approved (which might take from a few days to two weeks).
 At first, implement the payments in the [sandbox environment](https://sandbox-vendors.paddle.com/).

 At Paddle, create Products for each subscription plan and one monthly and one yearly price for each plan.
+For example, Premium plan as a product will have two prices: Premium monthly and Premium yearly.

-At your Django website, fetch all data from Paddle, create subscription plans, and attach the prices accordingly.
+At your Django website, fetch all data from Paddle, create subscription plans, and attach the prices to the subscription plans accordingly.

 Test these workflows: